 The above rule pauses ad sets the same way I did it manually with Facebook's ad set scheduling.
 Now you only need to duplicate this rule and just flip the time greater than to time less than (and vice versa), plus change the main rule action to turn the ad sets on.

 Excluding nighttime hours can work good when your conversion goal requires a lot of effort (purchase, lead form, etc).
 This is because people don’t want to spend much time at night filling out forms or pulling out a credit card, and are more likely to bounce.
-You can use Facebook Audience Insights to determine the best times to run your ads and when is best to pause them.
+You can use Facebook Audience Insights to determine the best times to run your ads and when is best to pause them for the target audience.

 If you have a campaign that is suffering from ad fatigue, you can try duplicating the campaign and simply change the campaign objective to Reach.
-Reach campaigns are usually used to more thoroughly reach larger audiences.
+Reach campaigns are usually used to more thoroughly reach a larger target audience.

 Reach campaigns are optimized for Daily Unique Reach by default, and have special options to limit frequency on the ad set.
 The default setting is no more than two impressions every seven days, but you're able to customize to the frequency cap over a time period of your choosing.